-The construction plans anticipate the use of, but are not limited to, the following Stabilization BMPs:

-- 1. After lot pads are grade certified, permanent seed and mulch can be applied, generally from the front of the building pad, extending to the rear of the lot (areas where - no further utility construction is anticipated.) on ice or snow greater than 2" in depth.
-2. After 3:1 slopes on lots are certified, permanent seed and erosion control blanket can be applied. - 3.
+- The construction plans anticipate the use of, but are not limited to, the following Stabilization BMPs: 1.
+After lot pads are grade certified, permanent seed and - mulch can be applied, generally from the front of the building pad, extending to the rear of the lot (areas where no further utility construction is anticipated.) - 2.
+After 3:1 slopes on lots are certified, permanent seed and erosion control blanket can be applied. - 3.
 Rip rap at pipe outfalls 4.
-Permanent seed and erosion control blanket on basin

-5. After curbs are backfilled, apply permanent seed and
+Permanent seed and erosion control blanket on basin - slopes after grade certified. - 5.
+After curbs are backfilled, apply permanent seed and mulch to remaining building pads and boulevard area not already stabilized.